Double Diamond Digital: Taking Your Customers From Base to Summit

 - Target diverse audiences

 - Show up.
-Brands must measure and understand the impact of all of media touch points throughout the consumer journey, and then be there with useful information whenever the consumer wants it.
+Brands must measure and understand the impact of all of media touch points throughout the consumer journey,

 - Wise up.
 Ultimately this means that marketers have to optimize their media for both relevance to the consumer, and lifetime value for the brand.
 This requires revisiting the data and audience strategy to ensure you’re building from a base of intent.